iksi/kirby-fingerprint/readme.md

 ## Why use it?

-As the fingerprint on the file changes after the contents of the file have been changed it will help you to bust the browsercache.
+As the fingerprint on the file changes after the contents of the file have been changed it will help you bust the browsercache.

 ## How to use it?

-Make sure you add the contents of `htaccess.txt` to your `.htacces` file in order to point the fingerprinted asset to the right file.

-And then you can use it in PHP as follows:
+Put the `fingerprint` folder in `/site/plugins and make sure you add the contents of the `.htaccess` to your `.htaccess` file in order to point the fingerprinted asset to the right file.
+Then you can use it in PHP as follows:

 ```PHP
 echo css(fingerprint('static/styles/all.css'));